laiqaali51214/Crop-Classification-using-NDVI-values/README.md

-# 🌾🧵 ML Crop Classification: Rice vs. Cotton (NDVI Time Series)
+# 🌾🧵 ML Crop Classification: Rice vs. Cotton

 An interactive guide to explore the ML project classifying rice and cotton crops using NDVI data (2021-2023).
 **Click sections below** to navigate!